|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Using meat injection syringe, inject the mixture into several different spots in the pork roast.
+Using a meat injection syringe, inject the mixture into several different spots in the pork roast.

-- This will make enough to inject one 8-pound pork butt.
-Discard any remaining marinade that has come into contact with the syringe and raw meat.
+- Discard any remaining marinade that has come into contact with the syringe and raw meat.